When you have been injured at no fault of your own, what do you do? Who do you call?

 Like most important decisions in life, you will have to do some homework by meeting with a reputable law firm that takes the time to explain and answers every question you or your family has.
 Thus, it will better assist you in understanding how to go forward and make educated choices.

 Unfortunately, most injury victims do not know what’s best or how to determine if their attorney is the right fit for the situation.
-Clark & Mitchell are here to help with our vast years of experience in Personal Injury and utilizing our partner Heather Mitchell who gave many years as a Registered Nurse.
-She observed many years of treating victims who deserved justice.
+Clark & Associates are here to help with our vast years of experience in Personal Injury.

 Here are ten questions to ask your personal injury attorney: